• Skip to primary navigation

 The crispy panko-breaded pork tastes best when eaten fresh, but you can store the cooked dish in the fridge for up to 3 days.
 It's best to store the pork and curry sauce separately so the breaded pork does not go soggy.

-Yes you can.
-Freeze the pork and sauce separately.
-Defrost the sauce in the refrigerator and reheat on the stove or in the microwave.
-Cook the breaded pork from frozen in the oven or airfryer.
+You can freeze the breaded cutlets and sauce for up to 3 months, but they should be frozen separately to prevent the breading from going soggy.
+Defrost the sauce in the refrigerator overnight and reheat on the stove or in the microwave.
+You can cook the breaded pork from frozen in the oven or air fryer.

 Pork Katsu Curry